sSal1h/sSal1h/README.md

 Jr. Android Developer
 ---------------------

-I'm Salih, I graduated from Sakarya University of Applied Sciences, Department of Computer Programming.
-In high school, I studied IT - Database Programing.
-I have knowledge in C#, JAVA, SQL, HTML and CSS.
-I try to work myself in the field of mobile programming at every opportunity.
-That's why I do small projects on my own.
+Hello, my name is Salih.
+I am a graduate of Sakarya Applied Sciences University in Computer Programming.
+In high school, I studied Information Technologies - Database Programming.
+I have knowledge in C#, JAVA, SQL, HTML, and CSS.
+I try to develop myself in mobile programming whenever I can.
+In this regard, I do small personal projects.

 * 🌍  I'm based in Kocaeli, Turkiye
 * ✉️  You can contact me at [husnusalihkucuk@gmail.com](mailto:husnusalihkucuk@gmail.com)